An interview with Tracey Mullen, Chief Operating Officer at Abveris.

 Our single B-cell screening workflow takes a very different approach, in which single IgG-secreting B-cells are isolated directly from an immunized animal and are fully characterized individually on the Beacon prior to export and sequencing.
 This workflow offers high-resolution screening in unprecedented timelines while maintaining monoclonality throughout the process.

-Our Intellicyt iQue platform is one of our primary workhorses in the lab for all cell-surface target antibody discovery.
+Our Sartorius iQue platform is one of our primary workhorses in the lab for all cell-surface target antibody discovery.
 As the antibody industry advances and trends toward complex cell-surface targeting, it becomes imperative for successful discovery engines to incorporate cell-based screening early on, especially in cases where reliable recombinant antigens are difficult or even impossible to generate.

 Increasingly, functional screens amenable to high-throughput formats are being incorporated into discovery workflows earlier on, necessitating high-content flow cytometry screening capabilities.
-The Intellicyt platform enables us to incorporate such screens as early as necessary to ensure successful project execution and delivery.
+The Sartorius platform enables us to incorporate such screens as early as necessary to ensure successful project execution and delivery.

 How does this compare to previous methods?